basisai/churn_prediction/README.md

 Name | Default value | Description
 --- | --- | ---
-`TEMP_DATA_BUCKET` | "gs://span-artefacts-production/" | Bucket to store intermediate data between steps.
-If the environment is `test-production`, you may use `bdrk-test-models` which is the pre-created bucket that has write access.
+`TEMP_DATA_BUCKET` | "gs://span-temp-production/" | Bucket to store intermediate data between steps.
+If the environment is `test-production`, you may use `bdrk-test-temp` which is the pre-created bucket that has write access.
 You may also use other buckets with write access.
 `BIGQUERY_PROJECT` | "span-production" | Only for batch scoring pipeline.
 Bigquery project to write results to.

 ### Test your server